kyorohiro/hello_ymfm/docs/issues/savePoint.md

   - browser / WASM playback
   - support for a practical subset of Genesis / DefleMask-oriented VGM data
   - clear documentation about what is supported and what is not

+## DefleMask-oriented finding

+- At least one target Genesis VGM uses YM2612 DAC stream commands in a practical way.
+- Observed pattern:
+  - `0x67` data blocks
+  - `0x90` stream target setup for YM2612 register `0x2a`
+  - `0x91` data bank setup
+  - repeated `0x92` with frequency `16000`
+  - repeated `0x95` with block switching between `0x0000` and `0x0001`
+  - final `0x94` stop
+- This means `0x90-0x95` cannot always be ignored for DefleMask-oriented Genesis support.
+- The good news is that this pattern still looks practical to support.

 ## Important reminder